-On the 1 February 2022 a new Company called Barrow Forward began trading to operate the Leisure Centre in Barrow-in-Furness.
-The only shareholder is Barrow Borough Council and in accordance with Standard Accounting practices and rules, including IAS27 and IFRS10 for Consolidated Financial Statements, this company has to be accounted for as a subsidiary of the Authority.
+On the 1st February 2022 a new Company called Barrow Forward began trading to operate the Leisure Centre in Barrow-in-Furness.
+The only shareholder is Barrow Borough Council and in accordance with Standard Accounting practices IAS 27 and rules this company has to be accounted for as a subsidiary of the Authority.
 The effect is that the Company's transactions and financial affairs need to be merged with the Authority's financial transactions and shown as a separate Group Accounts section in the Authority's Statement of Accounts.